Course Outline

 Description

 Every learner in your class is diverse and has particular needs based on gender, ethnicity, language, culture, religion and/or socio-economic background.
 You will apply specialised knowledge to develop advanced and integrated understanding of socio-cultural theories and professional skills to respond to and support students in your care, to foster a strong sense of personal wellbeing.
-You will research socially just and equitable practices that support learners, investigate theories and policies and interrogate resources and current issues pertinent to your future professional role.
+You will research socially just and equitable practices that support learners and contribute to positive behaviours, investigate theories and policies and interrogate resources and current issues pertinent to your future professional role.

 How will this course be delivered?